Cedric Bixler-Zavala: Career

+After a brief falling out with Rodriguez-Lopez, the two eventually reunited and formed the supergroup Antemasque in 2014.
+The band consisted of Bixler-Zavala, Rodriguez-Lopez, ex-The Mars Volta drummer Dave Elitch, and Marfred Rodriguez-Lopez, younger brother of Omar.
+The band recorded and released their debut album that same year.
+Fans at the time postulated that as Flea and Elitch had previously played with The Mars Volta, a reunion of the then-defunct band might have been in the works.
+Flea played bass on 2003's De-loused in the Comatorium and trumpet on 2005's Frances the Mute.
+Elitch toured with The Mars Volta from 2009-2010.
+In February 2018, Bixler-Zavala confirmed on Twitter that The Mars Volta would reunite, but later clarified that At the Drive-In activity would take immediate precedence.
+The Mars Volta officially reunited in 2022 and have remained active ever since.

+He has also made guest appearances on a number of other artist's song, ranging from Mastodon to Jonny Polonski.
+Bixler-Zavala, as well as other members of The Mars Volta, contributed to the Sympathy for Delicious soundtrack.

 Artistry

-Bixler-Zavala has a tenor voice type, with a range spanning from D2 to C7.
-His vocal work spans many different styles, ranging from consistent rhythmic shouts (common in his singing with At The Drive-In) to controlled falsetto and head voice singing (a familiar trademark of his singing with the Mars Volta).
+Bixler-Zavala has a tenor voice type with a vocal range spanning from G#2 to D6, in addition to a speculated possible range reaching as low as E2 and as high as C7.
+His vocal work spans many different styles, ranging from consistent rhythmic shouts (common in his singing with At the Drive-In) to controlled falsetto and head voice singing (a familiar trademark of his singing with the Mars Volta).
 In 2016, it was also revealed that Bixler-Zavala developed vocal nodules, causing shows to be canceled while on tour.

-Bixler-Zavala is fond of Frank Zappaesque humor and writes in English, Spanish, and Latin.
+Bixler-Zavala is fond of Frank Zappaesque humor and writes in English, Spanglish, and Latin.
 His lyrics have a wide vocabulary and often feature complicated wordplay.
 Bixler-Zavala also uses portmanteaus: combining existing words, or parts of words, to create a new word.
-The song "Noctourniquet," for example, combines "nocturnal" (active at night) and "tourniquet" (a medical device to stop bleeding).
+The song "Noctourniquet", for example, combines "nocturnal" (active at night) and "tourniquet" (a medical device to stop bleeding).
 He has stated: "I love to take common sayings, pervert them, mutate them a little.
 So you think I am singing one thing, but when you read it, it is different."
 He has described Mark E. Smith of The Fall as "one of the pillars of influence for me as a lyricist".

-When performing with At the Drive-in and the Mars Volta, Bixler-Zavala is known for his eccentric on-stage behavior.
+When performing with At the Drive-in and The Mars Volta, Bixler-Zavala is known for his eccentric on-stage behavior.
 He frequently does somersaults on stage, swings his microphone (once unintentionally hitting bandmate Ikey Owens in the head), throws objects such as cymbals, microphone stands, and trash cans into the audience, salsa dances, adjusts Omar Rodríguez-López's effects pedals and occasionally plays the maracas.